-Established on 29 November 2002, to assume the position 3 years / rotation who were appointed from at least 3 directors consist of 1 independent directors and 2 director as the executive, with the scope of duty as prescribed in the management structure.
-On 26 November 2019, the Board of Directors approved to expand the role of the Nominating Committee with the scope of power as specified in the management structure.
+Established on 29 November 2002, to assume the position 3 years / rotation who were appointed from at least 3 directors and at least half of them must be independent directors, by Chairman of the Remuneration and Nomination Committee Must be an independent director with the scope of power as specified in the management structure.
 So that the duty performance of the Compensation and Recruitment Committee is done efficiently and achieves the purposes towards the duties and the assigned responsibility from the committee.
 Therefore, the meeting is held at least 2 times per year to consider, consult and fulfill any acts based on their duties and responsibilities.

-In the year 2019 between October 2018 - September 2019, the Remuneration and Nominating Committee held two meetings.
+In the year 2020 between October 2019 - September 2020, the Remuneration and Nominating Committee held three meetings.